Intricacies of Hospice and Palliative Care

-NOTE: Presentation slides and references can be downloaded from the pdf files at the bottom of the page.
+NOTE: Presentation slides, references and the Palliative Performance Scale can be downloaded from the pdf files at the bottom of the page.

-To provide an overview of Palliative and Hospice Care, diagnosis and treatment, interdisciplinary care, and how to enhance quality of life for patients.
+To provide an overview of Palliative and Hospice Care including diagnosis and treatment, interdisciplinary care, and enhancing quality of life for patients.

 Participants will need to complete the post-test (70% pass rate) and program evaluation to receive CME credit.
 Once the requirements are successfully completed, a certificate can be downloaded.
 The program can be completed at participant's convenience.